ERP vs. Accounting Software: Differences Explained

 2. Microsoft Dynamics 365 Business Central

-This ERP is a great fit for those already familiar with using Microsoft interfaces.
-Dynamics 365 Business Central’s accounting module is one of its top strengths.
-It has tools for detailed audit trails to ensure greater transparency in financial transactions.
-Multi-currency and multi-language support also creates scalability for growing companies with international business dealings.
+Dynamics 365 Business Central is a great fit for those already familiar with using Microsoft interfaces.
+Its accounting module has tools for detailed audit trails to ensure greater transparency in financial transactions.
+Multi-currency and multi-language support also create scalability for growing companies with international business dealings.

 Dynamics 365 Business Central: General Leger Entries